Genez-io/genezio-landing-page/deployment-platform/content/posts/web_scraping.md

 For this logic to function properly, it needs to be implemented on the backend side.
 Sending this request directly from our client would result in `CORS` blocking.

 I also aim to deploy this in a production environment for our users' accessibility.
-Therefore, I'll utilize Genezio for its creation and deployment.
+Therefore, I'll utilize DeployApps for its creation and deployment.

 ## Getting Started

-Initiate the installation of `Genezio` via `npm` and execute it in your terminal.
-Later on, Genezio comes in handy to deploy and host your web applications in the cloud.
+Initiate the installation of `DeployApps` via `npm` and execute it in your terminal.
+Later on, DeployApps comes in handy to deploy and host your web applications in the cloud.

 To initiate a basic template for a full stack application, let's use the 'genezio create fullstack' command to start.